-- Class I gaming is defined as traditional and social Indian gaming for minimal prizes.
-Regulatory authority over Class I gaming is vested exclusively in tribal governments. - Class II gaming is defined as the game of chance commonly known as bingo (whether or not electronic, computer, or other technological aids are used in connection therewith) and (if played in the same location) pull-tabs, lotto, punchboards, tip jars, instant bingo and other games similar to bingo.
-Class II gaming also includes non-banked card games.
+- Class I gaming is defined as traditional forms of Indian gaming or social games played solely for minimal prizes.4 Regulatory authority over Class I gaming is vested exclusively in tribal governments. - Class II gaming is generally defined as the game of chance commonly known as bingo (whether or not electronic, computer, or other technological aids are used in connection therewith) and (if played in the same location) pull-tabs, lotto, punchboards, tip jars, instant bingo and other games similar to bingo.
+Class II gaming also includes non-banked card games under certain conditions.
 IGRA specifically excludes slot machines or electronic facsimiles of any game of chance from the definition of Class II games.
 Tribes retain their authority to conduct, license and regulate Class II gaming as long as the state in which the tribe is located permits such gaming for any purpose, and the tribal government adopts a gaming ordinance approved by the Commission.
 Tribal governments are responsible for regulating Class II gaming, with Commission oversight. - Class III is defined as all forms of gaming that are neither Class I nor Class II.
-Games commonly played in casinos, such as slot machines, blackjack, craps, and roulette, fall in the Class III category.
+Games commonly played in casinos, including, but not limited to, any house banked game, slot machines5, blackjack, craps, and roulette, fall in the Class III category.
 Class III gaming is often referred to as full-scale casino-style gaming.
 As a compromise among tribal, state and Federal interests, IGRA restricts tribal authority to conduct Class III gaming.
-Before a tribe may lawfully conduct Class III gaming, the following conditions must be met: (1) the facility must be located in a State that permits such gaming for any purpose by any person, organization or entity; (2) the tribe and the state must have negotiated a compact that has been approved by the Secretary of the Interior, or the Secretary must have approved regulatory procedures; and (3) the tribe must have adopted a tribal gaming ordinance that has been approved by the Chair of the
+Before a tribe may lawfully conduct Class III gaming, the following conditions must be met: (1) the facility must be located in a state that permits such gaming for any purpose by any person, organization or entity; (2) the tribe and the state must have negotiated a compact that has been approved by the Secretary of the Interior, or the Secretary must have approved secretarial procedures; and (3) the tribe must have adopted a tribal gaming ordinance that has been approved by the Chair of the Commission.
+State and tribal governments are primarily responsible for regulating Class III gaming.